Luís Castro (football manager, born 1980)

-Luís Manuel Ferreira de Castro (born 7 May 1980) is a Portuguese football manager currently in charge of Benfica B in Liga Portugal 2.
+Luís Manuel Ferreira de Castro (born 7 May 1980) is a Portuguese football manager who is in charge of the French Ligue 1 club Nantes.

 Career

+Early career

 Castro was born in Moreira de Cónegos, Braga District, and began his managerial career with the under-10 squad at Vizela.
 In 2005, he was invited by Moreirense to be their youth coordinator and manager of the under-19 squad.

 In 2009, after a year in charge of the under-14s of the Braga Football Association, Castro returned to Vizela.
-In 2011, he moved abroad and took over the under-15 team of Saudi club Al Nassr FC.
+In 2011, he moved abroad and took over the under-15 team of Saudi club Al Nassr.

 Castro returned to his home country in 2012, after being named manager of Vitória de Guimarães' under-15 squad.
 He then took over the under-19s and worked as a youth coordinator before moving to Hungary in July 2016, with Debreceni VSC.